fedi-e2ee/public-key-directory-specification/Specification.md

 The authors of this specification strongly recommend asking an applied cryptography expert develop these cryptographic components.

-The cryptography version used for the current specification is `1`.
+The cryptography version used for the current specification is [Version 1](#version-1).

 ### Protocol Message Encryption